maxz1985/docs/Writerside/topics/Web-Identity-Federation-Cognito.md

 An `IdP ID Token` is returned by the IdP
 3. The app submits the `IdP Token` to Cognito's  `GetId` API
 4. Your identity pool returns an `identity ID`
-5. The app combines the `identity ID` with the `IdP ID Token` in a `GetCredentialsForIdentity` request
+5. The app combines the `identity ID` with the `IdP ID Token` in a `GetCredentialsForIdentity` request to Cognito
 6. Your identity pool returns **AWS Credentials**
 7. Your application signs AWS API requests with the temporary credentials.